 What is a Service Animal, According to Airbnb’s Service Animal Policy?

 This is a point of considerable debate in the short-term rental industry.
 Mostly, it hinders on whether the term ‘service animal’ includes emotional support animals.
-Generally speaking, hosts do not react well to being forced to accept animals that do not assist their owner with a disability.
 Emotional support animals do not need any training.
 Service animals will go through a variety of training and assessment courses.

 Service Animals and their owners cannot be denied a booking based on this fact alone.
 Hosts on Airbnb have the right to reject bookings when they see fit, but not if it relates to a discriminatory reason.
 If, for example, your listing will be under construction in the requested period of a booking, you can turn down said booking but be aware that Airbnb does not take kindly to hosts doing this.

 While Airbnb understands that the Airbnb Service Animal Policy is stricter than you might expect.
 Some hosts have even gone as far as to accuse Airbnb of violating property owners’ rights.
-When hosts join Airbnb, these policies are clearly displayed.
+Airbnb displays these policies clearly.
 Plus, to join the platform, hosts have to agree to abide by all of the policies laid out by Airbnb.

 How Can I Protect My Property From Damage?